modular/stack-pr/README.md

 feedback), we simply amend the desired changes to the appropriate git commits and run `submit` again.
 If needed, we can rearrange commits or add new ones.

+`submit` simply syncs the local changes with the corresponding PRs.
+This is why we use the same `stack-pr submit` command when we create a new stack, rebase our changes on the latest main, update any PR in the stack, add new commits to the stack, or rearrange commits in the stack.

 When we are ready to merge our changes, we use `land` command.

 ```python